lakshmisnayar/Data-Engineer/Project 1 - Data Modeling with  Postgres/README.md

 Udacity provided a subset of the real data from the <a href=http://millionsongdataset.com/> Million Song Dataset</a>  for this project.

 ETL was performed on the first dataset song_data, to get data for the ‘songs’ and ‘artists’ dimensional tables.
 The second dataset, log_data, was used to create the ‘time’ and ‘users’ dimensional tables, and the ‘songplays’ fact table.
-In order to get the timestamp, hour, day, week of year, month, year, and weekday for the time table, Python panda was used .
+In order to get the timestamp, hour, day, week of year, month, year, and weekday for the time table, Python panda was used.
 In order to get the data for the ‘songplays’ fact table, the song ID and artist ID was queried using the songs and artists tables to find matches based on song title, artist name, and song duration time in the log table.